Rise to Success: Career Highlights of Candace Parker

 In December 2017, Candace Parker signed with the Xinjiang Magic Deer of the Chinese League for the 2017–18 WNBA off-season.

-July 10, 2018: First Player in WNBA History to Achieve Specific Stat Line
+July 10, 2018: Achieved Unique Stat Line in WNBA History

-On July 10, 2018, Candace Parker made history with a stat line of 21 points, 10 assists, 9 rebounds, 4 steals and 2 blocks in a 77–75 overtime victory against the Seattle Storm, making her the first player in WNBA history to achieve such a stat line.
+On July 10, 2018, Candace Parker made history with 21 points, 10 assists, 9 rebounds, 4 steals, and 2 blocks in an overtime victory against the Seattle Storm, becoming the first WNBA player to achieve such a stat line.

 July 15, 2018: Scored Season-High 34 Points

-On July 15, 2018, Candace Parker scored a season-high 34 points along with 11 rebounds and 9 assists in a 99–78 victory over the Las Vegas Aces.
+On July 15, 2018, Candace Parker scored a season-high 34 points, along with 11 rebounds and 9 assists, in a victory over the Las Vegas Aces.

-On July 19, 2018, Candace Parker was voted into the 2018 WNBA All-Star Game, marking her fifth all-star nomination.
+On July 19, 2018, Candace Parker was voted into the 2018 WNBA All-Star Game, earning her fifth all-star nomination.

-In 2018, Candace Parker started working as an analyst and commentator for NBA on TNT broadcasts during Tuesday games in the 2018–19 NBA season.
+In 2018, Candace Parker started working as an analyst and commentator for Turner Sports during the 2018-19 NBA season.
+Her primary role was on Tuesday night NBA games under the Players Only brand.

 June 18, 2019: Season Debut

-In 2019, Candace Parker signed a multi-year extension with Turner Sports to work as an analyst and commentator for NBA on TNT, NBA TV, and NCAA Tournament coverage on CBS Sports.
+In 2019, Candace Parker signed a multi-year extension with Turner to continue as an analyst and commentator.
+She contributed to the NBA on TNT's rebranded Tuesday coverage, NCAA Tournament coverage on TNT and CBS Sports, and joined NBA TV.

 In October 2020, Candace Parker and her daughter became part of the ownership group of Angel City FC, a Los Angeles-based team in the National Women's Soccer League.